College Basketball Betting

 Anyone 21 years or older and inside the borders of West Virginia can bet on college basketball.
 That means they can bet on the games either in-person at one of the casino-based sportsbooks or they can bet using an online sportsbook or betting app.

-The college basketball regular season typically starts on November 5th and runs through to early March when the Conference tournaments are played.
+The college basketball regular season typically starts in early November and runs through to early March when the Conference tournaments are played.

 The first NCAA tournament game tips off in mid-March with the First Four.
 The NCAA Tournament concludes on the first weekend in April when the next National Champion is crowned.

 68 teams in total qualify for the NCAA Men’s Basketball Tournament every year split up by:

 March Madness games are broadcast on the same network of channels as previous years, which include:

 The networks will also broadcast certain tournament games online through their various streaming packages.
 If you’d prefer to listen to the games, the Westwood One will have radio rights.